 I invite you to join me in a word of prayer.

-Almighty God, once again we have been granted the privilege to gather and assemble together.
-While we gather in this grand space, in our homes, our workplaces, and in our communities, we ask now that you would bless us, keep us, cover us.
-But most of all, fill us for all the places that you will send us.
+Almighty God as we come once again, we ask that you would bless us, hold us, unite us, but most of all, fill us for the places that you are preparing to send us.
 This we ask in your wonderful name.
 Amen.